sumnerevans/sumnerevans.com/content/posts/software-engineering/stop-using-conventional-commits.md

   Consider the following situations:

-  - **Reverts:** imagine a situation where the breaking change you introduced was actually so breaking that you have to revert it?
+  - **Reverts:** imagine a situation where the breaking change you introduced was actually so breaking that you have to revert it.
 Your tooling will pick up a breaking change and increment the major version even though the breakage was actually reverted and there is no breaking change.
   - **Accidental breakages:** maybe the breakage is subtle and you don't realise a change is a breaking change when you make the change.
-Only in retrospect realise that it's breaking.
+Only in retrospect do you realise that it's breaking.
 You will incorrectly increment a minor/patch version when a major version bump is necessary.
   - **Retroactive unbreakages:** say you later add a commit which, in composition with a previously breaking commit, results in a diff which is not breaking.
 Similar to the revert situation, tooling would incorrectly identify a breaking change.

-  In such situations, you could rewrite history with a rebase, but that often breaks or is prevented by workflows.
+  In such situations, you could rewrite history with a rebase, but that often breaks CI/CD workflows or is explicitly prevented.
 It also presents a revisionist history to the contributors trying to contribute to the project, reducing the reliability of the story the commit log is telling.

 - **Communicating the nature of changes to teammates, the public, and other stakeholders.**